MongoDB Two Phase Commit

 Background

-With MongoDB database, The operation performed on single documents are always atomic and operations in which multiple documents are often introduced as “multi-document transactions” are not atomic.
+With the MongoDB database, the operations performed on single documents are always atomic, and operations that involve multiple documents are often introduced as “multi-document transactions” and are not atomic.

-The single document provides the required support for many practical use cases.
-Since the documents, that contain multiple nested documents can be quite complex.
+The single document provides the required support for many practical use cases, as documents containing multiple nested documents can be pretty complex.

 The following certain issues arise when we execute a transaction composed of sequential operations:

-We can perform a two-phase commit in our application to multi-document transactions to provide support of multi-document updates.
-In case of any error, using a two-phase commit ensures that data is constant and the state that preceded the transaction is recoverable.
+We can implement a two-phase commit in our application to support multi-document transactions, enabling multi-document updates.
+In case of any error, using a two-phase commit ensures that data is consistent and the state that preceded the transaction is recoverable.

 Read: How to create a new database in MongoDB

-The test scenario is where we transfer the funds from account A to account B. In a relational database system, we subtract the fund from A and add the funds to B in a single multi-statement transaction.
+The test scenario involves transferring funds from account A to account B. In a relational database system, we subtract the funds from A and add the funds to B in a single multi-statement transaction.
 So, we follow two-phase commit operations to perform a comparable result.

-The following two collections use in this example:
+The following two collections were used in this example:

-1. A colletion named accounts to store account information
+1. A collection named accounts to store account information

 2. To keep information about fund transfer transactions, there is a collection called transactions.

-Insert documents into accounts collection, a document of account A and B.
+Insert documents into the accounts collection, specifically documents for accounts and B.

 db.accounts.insert([